ricky-antonio/ricky-antonio/README.md

 I build fast, accessible, well-designed web apps with React, TypeScript, and Next.js.
 A few of them integrate AI in ways I think are genuinely useful: a real-time city dashboard, a concept-mapping tool, an AI-augmented task manager.
 Each one is live, tested, and built end to end.

-Currently at the Waymo project (Transdev), where I also build Python dashboards for autonomous-vehicle operations.
+Currently at Transdev (Waymo project), where I also build Python dashboards for autonomous-vehicle operations.
 Frontend is my focus.

 **Frontend** &nbsp;&nbsp; TypeScript · React · Next.js · Tailwind CSS · shadcn/ui · Three.js · GSAP
 **Testing** &nbsp;&nbsp; Vitest · React Testing Library · Playwright